 Decorating the Christmas Tree was a family affair.
 I liked the years Mother popped fresh popcorn, and me and my Siblings helped string and convert it to garland, but not before popping a few handfuls of the fluffy goodness into our mouths.
 The popcorn and pine spell together was truly a heavenly scent.
 Then there was the box of goodies gathered over the years, from Christmas school projects that always made their way onto the tree.
 It seemed as though the weight of the items over the years would topple the tree, but it only added to its beauty and charm.
 Mother made sure every item from every child was placed.
-Of all the things that smothered the Spruce, the single most important decoration that most complemented our efforts were the soft multi-colored bulbs that wrapped the enormous tree from top to bottom.
+Of all the things that smothered the Spruce, the single most important decoration that most complimented our efforts were the soft multi-colored bulbs that wrapped the enormous tree from top to bottom.
 Perfectly spaced, the illuminations from the lights were mystical and mesmerizing.
 The soft glow engulfed the entire living room and created a peaceful ambiance.

 Under The ‘Christmas Tree’

 I later learned that Mother saved and planned for months in advance to ensure she obtained just the right gift for each child to place under the Christmas Tree.
 She was always spot on.
 She captured our personalities to a tee.
-Because there was so many of us, there were gift bags protruding from the base of the tree every year.
-Cloths were always a staple item.
+Because there were so many of us, there were gift bags protruding from the base of the tree every year.
+Clothes were always a staple item.
 Mother would strategically stretch out each apparel item to have the appearance of an abundance of presents.
 It worked.
-For us Kids, it didn’t really matter so much what was in our box, just that there were so many to rip open.
+For us kids, it didn’t really matter so much what was in our box, just that there were so many to rip open.

 Mother knew her Children were little sneaks at Christmas time and that we were on a constant mission to sniff out those presents we knew Mother held back placing under the tree until we were all asleep.
 We never found one of those presents.
 Mother invariably succeeded in making the extra gifts an added bonus reserved for Christmas morning.